julianyulu/Machine-Learning-Notes/README.md

 	- StandardScaler -> to 0 mean and 1 std
 	- Rand -> set spaces between sorted values to be equal
 	- np.log(1 + x) or np.sqrt(1 + x)
+  - Consider outliers and and miss valuses (discussed below)

 + Categorical and ordinal feature
   -Oridinal feature: categorical features that are sorted in some meaningful order.